RookieEnough/Scyther-Cleaner/README.md

 * **Unleash Hidden Performance:** By eliminating digital clutter, Scyther helps restore your system's responsiveness and overall speed, making your computing experience smoother.
 * **Massive Space Recovery:** Say goodbye to wasted gigabytes!
 Scyther dives deep to free up significant disk space occupied by temporary files, outdated updates, and various caches.
+* **Seamless, Automated Updates:**
+    * **Always Up-to-Date:** Scyther automatically checks for the latest version upon launch.
+    * **Effortless Upgrade:** If an update is available, Scyther securely launches a separate, dedicated updater tool.
+This updater handles the termination of the main application, downloads the new version, replaces the old executable, and even cleans up any temporary update files, ensuring a smooth, hands-off upgrade process.
-* **Automated & Secure Updates:** Stay current with the latest optimizations.
-Scyther features a robust, built-in updater that ensures you always have the most effective cleaning routines without manual hassle.
+    * You'll always have the most effective cleaning routines and latest features without manual hassle.
 * **Simple & Intuitive:** No complex configurations or cryptic commands.
 Scyther's straightforward menu-driven interface makes powerful system cleaning accessible to everyone.
 * **Transparent & Open-Source:** Built with Python, Scyther Cleaner's code is fully open and auditable, fostering trust and community contributions.